SimonMably/Reddit_Clone/README.md

 ## About

-A blog type site.
-This is a site that I am building to practice building blog-type posts or general user submitted post that allow comments on posts and replies to comments.
+This is a site that I am building to practice building posts or general user submitted post that allow comments on posts and replies to comments.

-Aspiration for this site will be taken from Facebook, Reddit and general blog type sites.
+Aspiration for this site will be taken from Reddit.

 ---